 It’s safe to say that many countries welcome the work-as-much-as-possible culture with open arms.
 However, in Spain rest is a vital part of the day.
 From 1:30pm the city slowly shuts for lunch and rest.
 From shops to city services, everything is on stand-by while the Spanish enjoy lunch, or perhaps even a siesta.
 The typical lunchbreak could vary from 1 to 3 hours meaning that there is time to replenish and refuel.
 Lunch is basically sacred here meaning that it is not notoriously skipped or undervalued.
 It is also an opportunity to catch up with friends or family over a lovely lunch out.

 OK, so the Spanish timetable doesn’t succumb to the traditional 9-5 European timetable.
 But, it’s safe to say a long lunchbreak accounts for that difference.
 In addition, Sunday really is the day of rest as all things retail-related close.
 Apart from big cities that have adopted an extended shopping schedule, you will find that most shops and services close.
 Spain is also renowned for its bank holidays with 9 national holidays alongside additional holidays.
 Each province has its own community and saint days, alongside holidays for las fiestas.

 Culture: Entertainment, Fun and Las Fiestas

 Local traditions are also such fun.
 Think fiestas like Pamplona’s San Fermin, or Valencia’s celebration of Las Fallas.
 Aside from these internationally famous fiestas, each town actually has its own taking pride in outdoing its success each year.
 Las fiestas often include parades, competitions, daytime fireworks and firecrackers, concerts, DJs and live music all over the city.
-And, of course, it wouldn’t be a party without endless supplies of good food, wine and beer.
+And, of course, it wouldn’t be a party without endless supplies of good food and beverages.